getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/manage-event-stream-guide.md

 sidebar_order: 3
 ---

-Sending all of your application errors and crashes to Sentry ensures that you'll be notified in real-time as errors happen in your code.
-However, with just the basic setup in place, you might soon realize that your applications are generating a lot of errors, and those might trigger quite a few notifications.
-Sentry provides various tools that give you control over the _type_ and _amount_ of errors that are monitored.
+Sending all application errors to Sentry ensures you'll be notified in real-time when errors occur in your code.
+However, with just the basic setup, you might quickly realize that your applications generate many errors, and those might trigger many notifications.
+Sentry provides tools to control the _type_ and _amount_ of errors that are monitored.
 These will allow you to:

 1. Shape your event stream to make it actionable and meaningful.
 2. Reserve those real-time notifications for errors that actually break your code.
-3. If you're on an event-quota based plan, unnecessary noise might end up draining your quota and leaving you blind when and where it matters.
+3. Manage your quotas if you're on an event-quota based plan, since too much noise may drain your quota.

-## 1. SDK Filtering: before-send
+## 1. SDK Filtering: beforeSend

 All Sentry SDKs support the `beforeSend` callback method.
 Once implemented, the method is invoked when the SDK captures an event, right before sending it to your Sentry account.
-It receives the event object as a parameter, so developers can use that to modify the event's data or drop it completely (by returning `null`) based on their custom logic and the data available on the event like _tags_, _environment_, _release version_, _error attributes_, etc. For more information see [Filtering Events](https://docs.sentry.io/error-reporting/configuration/filtering/)
+It receives the event object as a parameter, so developers can use that to modify the event's data or drop it completely (by returning `null`) based on their custom logic and the data available on the event like _tags_, _environment_, _release version_, _error attributes_, and so forth.
+For more information see [Filtering Events](https://docs.sentry.io/error-reporting/configuration/filtering/)

 ## 2. SDK Configuration